LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

-The ``tester-sample.lgt`` file (at the root of the Logtalk distribution) exemplifies how to compile and load ``lgtunit`` tool, the source code under testing, the unit tests, and for automatically run all the tests after loading:
+The ``tester-sample.lgt`` file (at the root of the Logtalk distribution) exemplifies how to compile and load ``lgtunit`` tool, the source code under testing, the unit tests, and how to automatically run all the tests after loading:

 ::